 The map features an unbiased randomized listing of every coworking space and shared workspace in New York City’s five boroughs (Manhattan, Brooklyn, The Bronx, Queens, and Staten Island) and Long Island, New Jersey and Westchester.
 The data – 123 workspace locations and counting – is available open source for non-commercial use.

 Mesku is also the New York City coordinator for Open Coworking’s global map of coworking spaces.
 In beta, Open Coworking’s map relies on city coordinators to maintain updated listings.

 A number of coworking lists in New York have appeared over the years.
 Brokelyn magazine put out a comprehensive list for Brooklyn in 2014 and 2015; in 2014, AlleyWatch put out a list of NYC coworking spaces.
 Dozens of short personal lists exist, including those that feature points plotted on a Google Map, but few are updated.

-The most comprehensive map for the five boroughs of NYC is maintained by Digital.NYC, the official online hub of the NYC startup and technology ecosystem.
-Managed by the municipality, the Digital.NYC map is an excellent resource for anyone looking for office space within the NYC city limits.
+At one point in time, the most comprehensive map for the five boroughs of NYC was maintained by Digital.NYC, the official online hub of the NYC startup and technology ecosystem.
+Managed by the municipality, the Digital.NYC map is a solid resource for office spaces within the NYC city limits.
 However, its scope goes beyond coworking – a large number of its listings are startups and private companies with available desk space – and its focus is limited to the five boroughs, not outlying areas.